About Us Purpose How a community support program gave one business owner the boost she needed

 Making an impact

-In 2022, the Spark DSM Minority Business Incubator program supported 29 businesses, 13 of which have been approved to be full-time vendors for the 2023 season.
+In 2022, the Spark DSM Business Incubator program supported 29 businesses, 13 of which were approved to be full-time vendors for the following season.

 Believing in herself—and allowing others to, too